How to buy EBOS Group (EBO) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-EBOS Group Limited is a medical distribution business based in Australia.
-EBOS Group shares (EBO) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-EBOS Group has a trailing 12-month revenue of around $9 billion.
+EBOS Group is a medical distribution business based in Australia.
+EBOS Group shares (EBO) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollar.
+EBOS Group has a trailing 12-month revenue of around $9.2 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in EBOS Group